 In the PASTRES project, we are exploring what we can learn from how pastoralists respond to different kinds of uncertainty – from climate change to markets to changing land regimes.
 We think that there are potential lessons for many kinds of systems, actors and institutions.

-This page introduces some ideas about uncertainty, and suggests how pastoralists could help us understand uncertainties in different domains: financial systems, critical infrastructures, the climate, disease outbreaks, migration, and how conflict and security are governed.
+This page introduces some ideas about uncertainty, and suggests how pastoralists could help us understand uncertainties in different domains: financial systems, critical infrastructures, climate change, disease outbreaks, migration & mobility, and how conflict and security are governed.

 Uncertainties are everywhere and dominate our everyday life.
 They emerge as both idiosyncratic shocks, but also systemic stresses – and very often a combination of the two.
 Yet too often we do not embrace them; instead we assume we know the array of possible outcomes and their likelihoods, and so close down to a focus on risk.